 Operation of the Palmdale Station is not anticipated to result in increased noise levels experienced by any adjacent land uses (refer to Section 3.4, Noise and Vibration, for additional information).
 Operation of the Palmdale Station site could generate electromagnetic fields that could interfere with older, magnetically sensitive imaging equipment.
-However, none of the facilities that could be impacted by the Palmdale Station site currently house magnetically sensitive imaging equipment.
+However, none of the medical facilities that could be impacted by the Palmdale Station site currently house magnetically sensitive imaging equipment.
 Therefore, any electromagnetic fields generated by operation of the Palmdale Station site would not result in permanent land use conflicts.

 Operation of the Palmdale Station site would not result in any permanent conflicts with adjacent land uses because it would be designed to complement surrounding land uses.
-Implementation of AVQ-IAMF#1 (Aesthetic Options) would minimize impacts by requiring structures to be designed and constructed with aesthetic character and visual harmony with the surrounding environment.
 Over time, vacant land surrounding the Palmdale Station site is anticipated to develop with dense TOD-style development projects that would maximize the accessibility benefits related to their close proximity to the new station.
-This development is anticipated to occur consistent with applicable local land use plans and regulations.

 As discussed above, the Palmdale Station site would not result in permanent land use conflicts Therefore, operation of the Palmdale Station site would result in less than significant impacts related to changes in land use patterns under CEQA.
-Therefore, CEQA does not require any mitigation.